sul-dlss-deprecated/robot-controller/README.md

 You can run the `verify` command with an optional `--verbose` to print out details about whether the robots processes are running as configured.
+To install create a `config/robots.yml` that lists all of the robots in your suite.

 When no errors are detected, the output looks like so: